vlazzarini/opcode_compiler/README.md

 Example
 ------

-The following is a simple example (from opcode_compile_example.csd) creating a simple gain opcode and adding it to Csound.
+The following is a simple example (from ` examples/opcode_compile_example.csd`) creating a simple gain opcode and adding it to Csound.
 Note that since the opcode compiler adds the opcode to the system from the Csound code itself, it is only available to instruments in subsequent compilations.